MrAllatta/teaching-portfolio/philosophy.md

 My CS classrooms prioritize:
 - **Design-first thinking**: Students build from contracts and patterns, not spaghetti code.
-- **Data-rich projects**: Students engage with real information--often from their own communities.
+- **Data-rich projects**: Students engage with real information---often from their own communities.
-- **Social context**: From bias in algorithms to privacy tradeoffs, computing is political—and students should understand what they're building and why.
+- **Social context**: From bias in algorithms to privacy tradeoffs, computing is political---and students should understand what they're building and why.

 I don’t teach coding as a set of hoops--I teach it as a **tool for thinking, creating, and questioning**.